How do you store batteries at home? 5 tips for safe storage

 Store used batteries safely in a box

-Don't store your empty batteries just anywhere in the house (and certainly not in the device itself), but use a box.
+Don't just store your used batteries anywhere in the house (and certainly not in the device itself), but use a collection cube.
 Place it in a dry and well-ventilated place.
-Batteries should be stored at room temperature, so do not put the box in the refrigerator.
+Used batteries should be stored at room temperature, so do not put the box in the refrigerator or nearby the oven.

-Do not store small batteries in pillboxes or together with other medication.
+Do not store small batteries in pillboxes or along with other medication.
 Because of the shape and size of for example button cells, they can easily be confused with the medication.

 What about batteries that you have removed from your device but that are not completely empty?
 A handy tip: put two storage boxes in a fixed, dry and well-ventilated place.
 One box for empty batteries and one box for batteries you can still use.
 Stick a label on each box to differentiate between them.

 You can also avoid a number of risks preventively.
 For example, when buying appliances, make sure that they can only be opened with a screwdriver or coin.
-Also buy your batteries in blister packs, because they are not so easy to open for children.
+Also buy your batteries in blister packs, as they are not as easy to open for children.

+For most batteries, it isn’t a problem for them to lie side by side, but if there are button cells in the mix, it's advisable to take extra precautions.
 The current in a battery is generated by the electricity flowing from pole to pole.
-When the + and - poles come into contact, a short circuit occurs.
+When the + and - poles come into contact, a short circuit occurs (link in dutch).

 Because button cells have such a flat shape, their positive and negative poles are very close together.
-If they come into contact with other batteries in the collection box, such as a 4.5 Volt or 9 Volt battery, or with other button cells, this sometimes causes a short circuit.
-Empty batteries are never completely empty.
+If they come into contact with other batteries in the collection box, such as a 4.5 Volt or 9 Volt battery, or with other button cells, this can sometimes cause a short circuit.
+Used batteries are never completely empty.

 The solution?
 Stick all button cells neatly on a strip of adhesive tape, this way you cover one of the poles with a 'protective layer', which eliminates the risk of a short circuit.
 For 4.5V and 9V you also cover the poles with a piece of tape or painting tape.